 New and Exciting

-We don’t have any puppies available at this time.
-We are expecting a litter mid February 2024.
-Please contact me if you would like to be added to our waiting list or if you would like more information about toy fox terriers in general.
+We have one female puppy available.
+She was born August 16, 2024.
+The dam is Candi the sire is Thunder.
+Please contact me if you would like more information about the pup, would like to be added to our waiting list, or if you would like more information about toy fox terriers in general.

 Dog play dates?
 Socialization is important for any dog breed and very important for our toy foxes.
 If possible, take your toy fox terrier with you on errands, to work, and to visit friends.

+Time for long walks and exploring.
 Consider obedience class.
-This can be a fun activity to get you both out of the house.
-And always teach them to come when called.
+This can be a fun activity to get you both out of the house and promote bonding.
+And always teach your pup to come when called.
 It can prove to be invaluable.

 Remember dental care for these little dogs.
 It is a good practice to brush every day and it is never too late to start.
 If you are not brushing, be sure to follow vet’s suggestions for cleanings.
 Teeth can cause a lot of problems for our little toy fox terriers.